craigtaub/node-alice/README.md

 ==

 == TODO:
+- implement singleton into new parser.
+-- make sure adds setup in AST not in code so we dont get coverage of the setup code..

 - get prototype working with routes+calculations all showing for that request...

 - parse json file and write to html with js to expand/collapse - HALF

-- find something to help instrumenting...flexible instrument but write when their does - NOPE -- tried istanbul commands, hooks + babel plugins...nothing
+- find something to help instrumenting...flexible instrument but write when their does - DONE -- tried istanbul commands, hooks + babel plugins...nothing -- Istanbul parser works i think

 - write to global and shutdown handler writes to file - DONE -- using 'close' and 'exit' both dont run if user terminates..must be SIGTERM